-We will have transcription groups working at the Folger Shakespeare Library, the University of Essex, North Carolina State University, the University of Akron, the University of North Carolina Charlotte, and other campuses, with individuals coming and going virtually throughout the day.
-Along the way, participants will virtually meet scholars from around the world and emerge from the day with a line for their CV—all from their own home, classroom, or office!
+Transcribers will be working around the globe.
+Participants will virtually meet scholars from around the world and emerge from the day with a line for their CV—all from their own home, classroom, or office!
 NO EXPERIENCE NECESSARY – we’ll walk you through the coding and offer pointers on the handwriting.

 Interested in joining our Transcribathon virtually?
-Contast Lisa Smith before September 18, at email@example.com or @historybeagle, or jump in on the day.
+Contact Lisa Smith, at email@example.com or @historybeagle, or jump in on the day.

 On this page, please find a series of resources to orient, help, and inform.